AdvancedCustomFields/docs/functions/the_field.md

 ## Description
 Displays the value of a specific field.

 Intuitive and powerful, this function can be used to output the value of any field from any location.
-Please note this function is the same as `echo get_field();`.
+Please note this function is the same as `echo get_field()`.

 ## Parameters
 ```